 3. Skip It If You are Sailing a Port Heavy Itinerary.

-If you are on a port heavy itinerary and plan to actually leave the ship, you will not have access to your drinks package for large sections of each day.
+If you are on a port-heavy itinerary with few or no sea days and plan to actually leave the ship, you will not have access to your drinks package for large sections of each day.

 So, on a port-heavy vacation where you plan to be out and about, you would need to calculate how many beverages you are likely to consume in the late afternoon and into the evening.
 (Assuming that you drink typical breakfast beverages.)